Pirates vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- In 10 games as the underdog over the last 10 matchups, the Pirates have a record of 4-6.
+- The Pirates have played as the underdog in 10 of their past 10 games and have gone 5-5 in those contests.

-- When it comes to the total, the Pirates and their opponents are 4-5-1 in their last 10 games.
+- When it comes to the total, the Pirates and their foes are 5-4-1 in their last 10 contests.

-- The Pirates' previous 10 contests have not had a spread posted by oddsmakers.

 Pirates Betting Records & Stats

-- The Pirates have been chosen as underdogs in 61 games this year and have walked away with the win 26 times (42.6%) in those games.
+- The Pirates have been victorious in 27, or 43.5%, of the 62 contests they have been chosen as underdogs in this season.

-- Pittsburgh has a record of 14-18 in games where sportsbooks have it as underdogs of at least +120 on the moneyline.
+- Pittsburgh is 14-18 this season when entering a game as the underdog by +120 or more on the moneyline.

-- The Pirates have an implied victory probability of 45.5% according to the moneyline set by sportsbooks for this matchup.
+- The moneyline set for this matchup implies the Pirates have a 45.5% chance of coming away with a victory in the contest.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!